 It’s clear why business customers might want to try LegalZoom.
 Lawyers cost more than LegalZoom.
 Choosing a lawyer can be a crapshoot.
 And there’s a fair chance that an NDA produced by a lawyer you retain wouldn’t be any better than LegalZoom’s.

 But drawbacks to traditional legal representation can’t plausibly justify using slapdash materials in commoditized contract creation.

 Furthermore, any transaction, even entering into an NDA, can be complex, with the size of the deal not necessarily have any bearing on the level of complexity.
 If LegalZoom were to produce a comprehensive, customizable, clear, and fully annotated template NDA, it would serve to underscore that unless you have deal experience, you’d likely benefit from the advice of legal counsel when answering the questions accompanying that template.

 But by giving little thought to the contracts it offers business users, LegalZoom has avoided having to address that awkward reality.

-Explanatory Note: I submitted this to some business publications, but they declined it.
+Explanatory Note: [Updated December 17, 2014: The NDA template mentioned below is now located here.]
+I submitted this to some business publications, but they declined it.
 The explanation I received was that it’s frowned on to publish a critique of a company by one of its competitors.
 In case any of my readers are squeamish about that, here are my thoughts: